AbdullahMQarni/FitnessHub-KAU-Solution/README.md

 --------

-make sure new_attendees is accessed through python script by following these steps:
+make sure new_attendees excel file is accessed through python script by following these steps:

 --------